You’re doing great. (0% complete)

 Pneumonia affects one or both lungs – it causes inflammation (swelling) in the air sacs (alveoli).
 The air sacs will fill with fluid or pus which makes it difficult for a person to breath.

-According to the British Lung Foundation, a person at any age can get pneumonia.
-Each year in the UK, about 5-11 adults out of every 1,000 get pneumonia1.
+According to Asthma and Lung UK, a person at any age can get pneumonia.
+Each year in the UK, about 5-10 adults out of every 1,000 get pneumonia1.
 However, pneumonia can range in seriousness from mild through to life threatening.
 The following 'at risk' groups are more likely to need hospital treatment if they develop pneumonia:

 • Babies and very young children